thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security.md

 **Note**, if either **pubAuthRulePatterns** or **subAuthRulePatterns** is set to `null` or an empty list (`[]`), the client will not be able to publish to or subscribe to any topics.

-{% include images-gallery.html imageCollection="security-authorization" %}
+{% include images-gallery.html imageCollection="security-authorization-tls" %}